-The effects of alfalfa on menopausal symptoms have not been extensively researched, but one study found that sage and alfalfa extracts were able to completely resolve night sweats and hot flashes in 20 women (10).
+The effects of alfalfa on menopausal symptoms have not been extensively researched, but there is some evidence to support its use in reducing hot flashes.

-They found that alfalfa has the ability to reduce cell death and DNA damage caused by free radicals.
-It does this by both lowering the production of free radicals and improving the body’s ability to fight them (12, 13, 14, 15).
+Specifically, alfalfa has the ability to reduce cell death and DNA damage caused by free radicals.
+It does this by both lowering the production of free radicals and improving the body’s ability to fight them.

-Bottom Line: Alfalfa has many potential health benefits, but only a few have been scientifically evaluated.
-It may benefit metabolic health, menopause symptoms and have antioxidant effects, but human studies are needed.
+Alfalfa has many potential health benefits, but only a few have been scientifically evaluated.
+It may benefit metabolic health, menopause symptoms, and antioxidant status, but more human studies are needed.

 Although alfalfa is probably safe for most people, it may cause harmful side effects for some individuals.

-High doses of vitamin K can cause blood-thinning medications, such as warfarin, to be less effective.
-Therefore, it’s important for people taking these medications to avoid big changes in their vitamin K intake (18).
+High doses of vitamin K can cause blood-thinning medications such as warfarin to be less effective.
+Therefore, it’s important for people taking these medications to avoid big changes in their vitamin K intake (